jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

     - Private contents are created
       (private objects, clauses and command calls)
-      (copied out of the command’s definition)
-      (The definition of the parent command is not shown in the diagram.)
+      (shown as a copy from the command’s definition) (The definition of the parent command is not shown in the diagram.)

       ![](images/3.%20Creation%20Behavior%20Of%20Commands.007.png)

     - *Sub*-commands’ parameters / public contents are created
-      (copied from the sub-command’s definition)
+      (shown as a copy from the sub-command’s definition)
       (The contents of the definition of the sub-command are not shown in the diagram.)

       ![](images/3.%20Creation%20Behavior%20Of%20Commands.008.png)